Bogeee/calcolo-combinatorio/README.md

 * Oppure un qualsiasi libro di matematica che tratta l'argomento.
 (Opzionale)

 ## English :uk: :us:
 > [EN] Personal project to speed up calculations in the branch of mathematics of combinatorics.
-It's a simple calculator that gets in input the parameters used by the different functions and gives the result as an output.
+It's a simple calculator that gets in input the parameters used by the different functions and gives the result as output.
 ### Prerequisites
 In order to use this simple project in an efficient way, some mathematical skills are required, in particular from combinatorics.